Rewiring the Brain: Trauma and Neuroplasticity

 Understanding the Stress Response

-The Connection Between Trauma & Neuroplasticity
+The Connection Between Trauma and Neuroplasticity

 Post-Traumatic Stress Disorder (PTSD) is one of the most detrimental consequences of ongoing traumatic stress.
-The symptoms of PTSD include intrusive, uncontrollable flashbacks, constant hyperarousal (i.e., feeling on edge all the time), and avoidance behaviours, including emotional numbing.
+The symptoms of PTSD include intrusive, uncontrollable flashbacks, constant hyperarousal (i.e., feeling on edge all the time), and avoidance behaviors, including emotional numbing.
 In addition, nightmares, trouble sleeping, substance abuse, depression, and a higher risk of suicide are common in people with PTSD.

-Trauma Brain Repair & Its Dual Impact
+Trauma Brain Repair and Its Dual Impact

 Commonly observed in people with PTSD, traumatic stress develops from experiences causing intense fear, helplessness, or overwhelming horror.
 Moreover, repeated exposure to such events increases the probability of PTSD development, impacting emotional stability and overall mental health.
 Neuroplasticity enables the brain to modify structure and function in response to environmental or internal stimuli across a lifetime.
 However, while neuroplasticity often supports learning and recovery, it can also reinforce harmful patterns that prolong psychological distress and dysfunction.